Floodline

 And Aunt Mag?

 In 2011, I joined the Downtown Louisville Rotary Club.
-At a welcome dinner for new members, I found myself seated next to another new member named Steven Schmidt.
+At a small welcome dinner held at Vincenzo’s Restaurant for new members in early 2012, I found myself seated next to a man named Steven Schmidt.
 We struck up a conversation — the kind of easy back-and-forth that happens when two people share a city, a history, a way of speaking.

 At one point, he mentioned his grandmother.